 Long before the arrival of Europeans, the Hurons called the early spring “sweet water season” because it was the time of year they harvested maple sap from the trees and made it into maple syrup.
 You’ll also hear it called “sugaring-off festival” or the “tapping festival” or in French “temps des sucres”, which means "sugar time".
 Something like 95% of maple syrup is produced in the province of Quebec so the festival is a very big French-Canadian tradition too.

-Recently, my sister and I attended a sugar bush tour in Bronte Creek, an Ontario provincial park.
+Recently, I attended a sugar bush tour in Bronte Creek, an Ontario provincial park.
 (See my report on the next page.)

 The main events you’ll find at a maple syrup festival are guided tours of the sugar bush and pancake breakfast with maple syrup.
 Other events, depending where you go, include petting farms, live music and dancing, sleigh or hay rides, exhibitions of equipment, and children’s games.
 Of course, there’s also lots of shopping to do!
 Do you fancy some maple syrup, maple sugar, maple candies, maple butter spread, maple cream chocolates, maple taffy, maple tea, or maple coffee?